 Marylebone Station - Location in A Hard Day’s Night - Marylebone Rail Station (map)

-Fans of the Fab Four will recognize it as the setting for the opening scenes of A Hard Day’s Night.
+However, Beatles fans may want to make the effort as this was the setting for the opening scenes of A Hard Day’s Night.

 It's here that they arrive in London to a mob of screaming girls and must run to escape the chaos!